 8.1.
 Where the Junior Member has appealed under section 6.2 above, the Junior Member, Chair of the Disciplinary Committee (the "DC Chair") and the Dean will be invited to appear before Council.
 The Junior Member may also choose to be accompanied by a member of the College.
 It is for the Junior Member to approach their chosen companion, make timely arrangements for the companion to attend the hearing, ensure the companion understands their duty to keep information confidential, and pass relevant documents to the companion.
-At the hearing the Junior Member's appeal, respond on behalf of the Junior Member to any views expressed, and confer with the Junior Member.
+At the hearing the Junior Member's companion may put and sum up the Junior Member's appeal, respond on behalf of the Junior Member to any views expressed, and confer with the Junior Member.
 The companion may not, however, answer questions on the Junior Member's behalf, speak if the Junior Member does not wish it, or prevent anyone else present from explaining their case.